llm-bible/llm-bible.github.io/_publications/chwang2023do.markdown

 bibkey: chwang2023do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.17249"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 We design probes trained on the internal representations of a transformer language model to predict its hallucinatory behavior on three grounded